xavier-kong/30-chat/README.md

 Therefore.
 I decided to create 30chat.
 This project utilizes the strengths of the above solutions as well offering a potential fix to their issues.
 30chat will do so with the following features:
 * create temporary group chats that are deleted after 30 minutes
 * a user can create a group chat that can only be accessed by people who have the link and password phrase

+There will be a table to keep track of users and groupchats, then a temporary group chat table that will keep track of all messages in the group chat.
+A "time_created" column in the users and groupchats table will be used to keep track of when the user/group chat should be deleted.